MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-system-app-function-calling.md

 ## Things to consider

 When using the Function Calling tool, you can set the tool choice to either `Auto` or `Specific` function in the `SetToolChoice` method. `Auto` is the default if not set.
 The response can be either a function or a regular chat message response.
-Setting it to `Specific` function will guarantee the response will always call the function.
-Even if the intent and context do not match the function, as such, the arguments should be validated by the developer.
+Setting it to `Specific` function guarantees the response always calls the function.
+Even if the intent and context don't match the function, as such, the developer should validate the arguments.

 ## See also